tsuyoshi-yoneda-math/ParallelReservoirTurbulence/README.md

-Please acknowledge the use of these scripts in any publications which make use of them.
+Please acknowledge the use of these scripts in any publications that make use of them.

-I constructed non-incremental online learning of parallelized Reservoir and the corresponding data-driven filter.
-Compared to long-term learning models, its strength lies in its ability to flexibly adapt to sudden pattern changes.
+I developed a non-incremental online learning system using a parallelized reservoir and the corresponding data-driven filter.
+Unlike long-term learning models, its strength lies in its ability to adapt flexibly to sudden changes in patterns.

-We predicted wind speed for three hours ahead in the Tokyo region.
-Online learning + recent 1,000 hours of data, the MAE of 2 m/s for prediction using the filtered data, along with a correlation of 0.83 between the filtered data and original data, is considered a fairly robust result.
+We applied this method to predict wind speed three hours ahead in the Tokyo region.
+Using online learning with the most recent 1,000 hours of data, the MAE of 2 m/s for predictions based on the filtered data—together with a correlation of 0.83 between the filtered and original data—can be regarded as a fairly robust result.

 The following is a comparable result from our study: